PureVPN vs ExpressVPN in Singapore: Privacy, Speed and Price Comparison 2023

 |Extra Settings Pages||Yes||Yes|

-After spending years reviewing/testing different providers in the VPN industry, I am a witness to how each service has improved their user-interface and overall appearance.
+After spending years reviewing/testing different providers in the VPN industry, I am a witness to how each service has improved their user-interface and overall appearance in Singapore.

 Where PureVPN keeps on experimenting with their designs, ExpressVPN tends to stick to their traditional outlook, maintaining a consistent UI across all its desktop and mobile apps.